Vakhrusheve: History

 Vakhrusheve is one of the youngest cities in Luhansk Oblast.
 The first settlements in the area around the modern city arose in the late 18th century, in the time of the Russian Empire.
 Some minor mines were built in the early 20th century, but more major development began in 1914.
 During World War II, the settlements that would later become Vakhrusheve were occupied by Nazi Germany, which tortured and murdered residents of the villages.

 In 1954, several local villages were merged into an urban-type settlement named Vakhrusheve, after Soviet statesman Vasily Vakhrushev.
 Vakhrusheve received city status in 1963.

 Since 2014, Vakhrusheve has been controlled by the Luhansk People's Republic and not by Ukrainian authorities.
 In 2016, it was renamed by the Verkhovna Rada to Bokovo-Khrustalne according to the law prohibiting the names of Communist origin.

 Demographics

-Native language as of the Ukrainian Census of 2001: